Connect with others who understand.

 Written by Maureen McNulty

 Rashes can be confusing.
-Even though they can occur with many different conditions — skin diseases, viral or bacterial illnesses, and even stress — they can still have similar characteristics.
-This can make it difficult to figure out what may be causing a new rash.
-For example, a psoriasis rash sometimes resembles symptoms of another condition, pityriasis rosea.
+Even though they can occur with many different conditions — skin diseases, viral or bacterial illnesses, and even stress — they can still have similar features.
+This can make it difficult to figure out what’s causing a new rash.
+For example, a psoriasis rash can sometimes resemble the rash seen with another condition, pityriasis rosea.

 Though psoriasis and pityriasis rosea share certain symptoms, they have different causes, treatments, and long-term complications.
 Mistaking these two skin conditions for one another is easy.
-If you’re living with psoriasis and experience any skin changes, it’s important to get a diagnosis from a health care provider, rather than assuming the change is from your current condition.
+If you’re living with psoriasis and experience any skin changes, it’s important to get a diagnosis from a healthcare provider.
+This is more effective than assuming the change is from your current condition.

 While uncommon, some people may have both conditions.
 Some members of MyPsoriasisTeam have discussed dealing with the two disorders at once.
-One member with psoriasis commented, “In the last 12 weeks I’ve been suffering with pityriasis rosea, and my psoriasis has been attacking it.
+One member said, “In the last 12 weeks I’ve been suffering with pityriasis rosea, and my psoriasis has been attacking it.
 Now I feel like I’m constantly on fire, have pins and needles, and am so sore.”

 Read on to learn more about the differences between these conditions.